Car finance claim eligibility check

 What is PCP finance?

-PCP is a complex financial product made up of a deposit, borrowed amount, and a final balloon payment.
-Because of this complexity, many drivers may have grounds for a car finance claim if key details weren’t clearly explained.
+PCP is a more complex finance product than many drivers realise.
+It usually includes a deposit, monthly payments, and a final balloon payment.
+Because of that, some drivers may have grounds for a car finance claim if key details were not explained clearly.

 What is HP finance?